oqolarte/oblong/content/project/site.md

 When all of the items in this (growing) list is ticked off, this TODO segment will be deleted.

-[^1]: That's just a wild claim.
+[^ads]: That's just a wild claim.
 I have no proof of it *yet*, but absence of evidence doesn't mean evidence of absence, *no*?
 Maybe the creatives who are coerced into doing the visuals also like their work.
-[^2]: It's available in many Unix-like systems, including Linux distros, and macOS.
+[^imgp]: It's available in many Unix-like systems, including Linux distros, and macOS.
 Visit their page for more info.
-[^3]: Exchangeable image file format (EXIF) metadata is removed to help  reduce the image size.
+[^metadata]: Exchangeable image file format (EXIF) metadata is removed to help  reduce the image size.
 As an added bonus, it's scrubs the image of details that might divulge unnecessary information to internet strangers when they inspect it, such as data, time, and location the image is created.
-[^4]: Check out [Jamstack](https://jamstack.org/generators/) for a list of hundreds of possible SSGs!
+[^SSG]: Check out [Jamstack](https://jamstack.org/generators/) for a list of hundreds of possible SSGs!
-[^5]: By "decent" I mean it covers all the basic needs to help you set up a working site.
+[^hugo-doc]: By "decent" I mean it covers all the basic needs to help you set up a working site.
 In its current state, it's reliable.
 However, the more complex you make your site, you'll find that Hugo documentation still needs more polishing.